 At the summit, the view is somewhat blocked by a helicopter pad and TV towers, but continue past the buildings, scramble down a couple of boulders and you’ll get the perfect viewpoint on the cliffside over the Fassifern Valley.
 On a clear day, you’ll even be able to see the Brisbane skyline.

 Heading down, the trail is pretty slippery once you hit the steep section and my feet slid out from under me a few times, so take it easy.
-All up, it’s about a 3 hour round trip, you could have it done by midday.
+All up, it’s about a three hour round trip, you could have it done by midday.

 - Good hiking boots (the trail is particularly slippery on the way down and there’s some rock scrambling required)